-Sind veloped 1 droets outrapie but not zone for residential Tax Key No Owner Acres Existing/Future Zoning 1 13-022-07-000.00 Baehmann 57.3 P-1(temp)/Rs-4,Rm-2,M-3 Description: This s Description: This site fronts the east side of Washington Ave approximately 1,500' southeast of the 5- Corners intersection.
-The Comprehensive Land Use Plan 2025 classifies the south 1,000' of the Washington Avenue frontage e Avenue frontage extending back 1,200' as future Medium-High Residential development with densities ranging from 5.2 units/acre to 16 units/acre.
-Public sewer and water facilities are not available.
-2 13-022-13-003.00 Jack Henning 10 A-1(temp)/Rs-3 Description: This p Description: This property is located behind the home at W60 N1085 Sheboygan Road and north of Holly Road extended.
+Tax Key No Owner Acres Existing/Future Zoning 1 13-022-13-003.00 Michael Halloran 10 A-1(temp)/Rs-3 Description: This p roperty is located behind t he home at W60 N1085 S heboygan Road and north of Holly Road extended.
 The Comprehensive Land Use Plan classifies this site as Medium Density Residential at 3.6 units/acre to 5.2 units/acre and the site is currently zoned A-1 Agricultural District (Temporary).
-To maintain consistency with adjacent zoning, it is anticipated that future zoning will be the Rs-3 Single-Family District, • - - r and water are available to this site.
-3 13-050-10-16.000 NorStar 2.87 M-1 Description: This property is located between Madison Ave and St. John Ave directly south of Cleveland Street.
-The Comprehensive Land Use Plan classifies this site as High-Medium Density Residential ranging from 5.2 units/acre to 10.8 units/acre.
-Public sewer and water facilities are available.
-I-1 4 13-050-10-15.007 Mercury Marir · - Description: This property is located directly south of the NorStar site identified above.
-The Comprehensive Land Use Plan currently classifies this site as Government and Institutional; however, that classification was based on a failed Library project and therefore the classification could be changed to High-Medium density Residential ranging from 5.2 units/ac re to 10.8 unit s/acre.
-Public sewer and water facilities are available.
-5 13-050-19-01.001 Bratt Property 11.67 M-2/Rs-5 Description: This p roperty is located along the sout th side of Western Rd and directly east of the Interurban Trail.
-The Compreh ensive Land Use P lan classifies t his site as Medium Density Residential ranging from 3.6 units/acre to 5.2 un its/acre.
-The site i s currently zor ned M-2 General Manufacturing.
-Public sewer and water facilities are availab ole. • - 6 13-050-21-09-000 Amcast 4 MUID Description: This property is locate d southeast o f the Johnson Ave and Hamilton Rd intersection.
-The Aixed Use Office and/or High-Density Residential ranging 1 5 - 1, 1 - 1, 1 - 1 - 1 - 1 - 1 - 1 - 1 - from 5.2 units/acre to 10.8 units/acre.
-Public sewer and water facilities are available to the site.
+To maintair consistency with adjacent zoning, it is anticipated that future zoning will be the Rs-3 Single-Family District, 12,000 square foot minimum lot sizes.
+Public able to this site.
+2 13-050-10-16.000 Madison Avenue Prope M-1 Description: This property is located between Madison Avenue and St. John Avenue directly sou Cleveland Street.
+The Comprehensive Land Use Plan classifies this site as High-Medium Density Reside its/acre to 10.8 units/acre.
+3 13-050-10-15.007 Brunswick Corporation 1.9 I-1 above.
+The Compr however, that class changed to High-Me and water facilities ehensive Land Use Plan co ification was based on a fa edium density Residential are available. urrently classifies this site iled Library project and tl ranging from 5.2 units/aci enue Properties LLC site identified e as Government and Institutional; nerefore the classification could be re to 10.8 units/acre.
+Public sewer 4 13-050-21-09-000 Jackson Western LLC 12.9 M-2/RM-2/PUD Comprehensive Lar nd Use Plan classifies this site as Mixed-Use Offic nd Hamilton Road intersection.
+The e and/or High-Density Residential facilities are available to the site.
+5 13-050-21-08-000 Oliver Fionar LLC 2.4 MUID/RM-2/PUD Description: This p roperty is located directly s outh of the other Oliver Fi ionar LLC site identified above.
+The Comprehensive Lar nd Use Plan classifies this site as Mixed-Use Offic e and/or High-Density Residential ranging from 5.2 un its/acre to 10.8 units/acre.
+Public sewer and water f acilities are available to the site.
+6 13-051-01-05.000 Oliver Fionar LLC 4ac RS-6 • Canadian National Railroad.
+The sidential at 5.2 to 10.8 units/acre